-The platform, designed by Insilico Medicine, could be a game changer for the pharmaceuticals industry
+The AI platform, designed by Insilico Medicine, could be a game changer for the pharmaceuticals industry.

 Insilico Medicine, a company using artificial intelligence to accelerate the rate of drug discovery, today announced the successful design of six novel drug targets by their AI platform.
 Writing in Nature Biotechnology, the paper describes a timed challenge, where their new artificial intelligence system called Generative Tensorial Reinforcement Learning (GENTRL) designed six novel inhibitors of DDR1, a kinase target implicated in fibrosis and other diseases, in 21 days.
 This 2-3 week period represents an enormous acceleration from the time that traditional methods take to find viable candidates, of about 2-3 years.